 These scholarships are made possible by the late Dr. John McHugh and his wife Anne.
 The scholarship recipients must be graduates of either Holyoke High School or Dean Technical Vocational School.

 Dr. Ruth McIntyre, an accomplished scholar and nationally recognized historian, joined the faculty of HCC in 1962 as a professor of history.
-Through a bequest, Dr. McIntyre endowed three full tuition scholarships for members of current graduating classes at an accredited high school and accepted in Arts and Science, Visual Arts, or Music.
+Through a bequest, Dr. McIntyre endowed scholarships for members of a current graduating high school class and accepted into the liberal arts & science program.